Many freelancers sign up to Upwork with huge expectations. Often, many gave up because they couldn’t find ways to make money on the platform.

 To kickstart your Upwork journey, you’ll need an Upwork account.
 Signing up is pretty easy and free.

-Upwork takes you through the steps of filling up your educational background, expertise, employment histories, profile photo, and other details for your profile.
+Then, Upwork will take you through the steps of filling out your educational background, expertise, employment histories, profile photo, and other details for your profile.

 Here’s a detailed guide from Upwork.

-Working on these 3 areas will give you the edge over fellow Upworkers.
+So, you need to spend your first few months on Upwork to grow your profile.
+And working on these three areas will give you the edge over fellow Upworkers.

 Your profile description should be brief and concise.
 It gives clients a clear picture of what you do and how they will benefit when they hire you.